 Public Hearings & Information Meetings

-There are two ways to attend the electronic events:
+There are two ways to attend an electronic event:

 Registration is required for online participation.
 It is recommended that you register several days in advance to ensure device and audio compatibility.